Mukul1127/Minecraft-Java-Flags/README.md

 > [!IMPORTANT]
 > Most of these flags seem to be snake-oil, more information here: https://garden.unascribed.com/jvm-args/
 >
-> Community testng would be appreciated to confirm this, especially on lower-end hardware.
+> Community testing would be appreciated to confirm this, especially on lower-end hardware.

 > [!NOTE]
 > 1. While these tweaks notably reduce some server and client stutters, expect only modest TPS gains + minimal FPS gains at best, and somewhat increased RAM + CPU usage.